 “Prosper, Lending Club, SoFi and Avant accept payments [through a DMP],” said Christopher Viale, Cambridge’s president and chief executive officer.
 “But no concessions from Lending Club, SoFi and Prosper.
 It appears Avant is willing to work on interest reduction a bit, but it is case by case.”

-You may have other options if you are having trouble repaying your Avant loan.
+You may have other options if you are having trouble repaying your loan.
 If you contact Avant before you fall behind on payments, you may be able to work out a hardship plan that allows you to reduce your monthly payments for a period of time.
 Avant’s website clearly states that you can email them at firstname.lastname@example.org, or call at 844-240-4539, to talk to them about payment options.

-If you’ve fallen behind on your Avant loan, it may be the time to consider your debt resolution options.
-You can access the Resolve financial management platform and receive guidance from our experts for free.
+If you’ve fallen behind on your Avant loan, now may be the time to consider all your options.
+You can review solutions and receive guidance from Resolve’s debt relief experts for free.
 Get started here.